• Skip to main content

 Instructions

 • Prick sweet potatoes with a fork and microwave for five minutes.
-Turn them over and cook for another 3-4 minutes or until the sweet potatoes are very soft when squeezed.
-All to cool for a few minutes and scoop out and mash the flesh.
+Turn them over and cook for another 3-4 minutes or until they are very soft when squeezed.
+Allow to cool for a few minutes and scoop out and mash the flesh.

-• Combine all ingredients, including the mashed sweet potatoes in a large bowl and mix well.
+• Combine all ingredients, including the mashed sweet potatoes, in a large bowl until combined.
+Do not overmix.

-• Pour the batter into a 9x5 inch loaf pan that has been sprayed with non-stick baking spray that contains flour.
+• Pour the batter into a 9×5-inch loaf pan that has been sprayed with non-stick baking spray that contains flour.
+Optional: Add a parchment paper sling to lift the bread out.

-• Remove the bread from the pan and cool on a wire baking rack.
+• Let the bread cool in the pan on a wire baking rack for 10 minutes.
+Remove from the pan and let cool completely on a wire rack before slicing.

 Notes

-The banana bread base recipe that I used is courtesy of my friend, Sylvia Fuller.
-Sylvia says if you are planning to freeze the bread, wrap the loaf tightly in aluminum foil as soon as you take it out of the pan while it is still warm.
+If you are going to freeze this bread, my best advice is to wrap it tightly in plastic wrap, then foil as soon as you take it out of the pan, while it is still warm.
+This locks in the moisture.

-If you don't have a non-stick baking spray with flour, be sure to grease your pan well with butter or shortening.
+If you don’t have a non-stick baking spray with flour, be sure to grease your pan well with butter or shortening.
 Then take a spoonful of flour and sprinkle it evenly over the pan.
-Tap the bottom and sides of the pan to spread the flour evenly over the insides of the pan.
+Tap the bottom and sides of the pan to spread the flour evenly over the inside.
 Pour out any excess and fill and bake as directed.

-If you don't have any buttermilk, you can make your own with whole milk and lemon juice or white vinegar.
-Add a teaspoon of lemon juice or white vinegar to the milk and let it sit for about five minutes before adding it to the batter.
+If you don’t have any buttermilk, you can make your own with whole milk and lemon juice or white vinegar.
+Add ¼ teaspoon of lemon juice or white vinegar to the amount of buttermilk called for, then let it sit for about 5 minutes before adding it to the batter.

-I always roast my pecans before, including in a recipe.
+I always roast my pecans before using them, including in a recipe.
 You can use raw chopped pecans if you like, and the bread will still be delicious.
-However, if you would like to roast your pecans, spread them out on a baking sheet and roast in a 350 degree F. oven for about 8 minutes.
-Eight minutes is for pecan halves.
+However, if you would like to roast your pecans, spread them out on a baking sheet and roast at 350°F for about 8 minutes.
 If your pecans are chopped, they only take 3-4 minutes.

 You can substitute canned sweet potatoes in this recipe.
-Be sure to drain and rinse them and mash well before adding to the batter.
-You will need about one and one-half cups.
+Be sure to drain, rinse, and mash them well before adding to the batter.
+You will need about 1 ½ cups.

-If you prefer to cook your sweet potatoes in the oven, preheat the oven to 350 degrees F. Bake the sweet potatoes for 60 minutes or until they are very soft and you can easily squeeze them.
+If you prefer to cook your sweet potatoes in the oven, preheat the oven to 350°F. Bake the sweet potatoes for 60 minutes or until they are very soft and you can easily squeeze them.

 Nutrition